Should I get a cash out refinance or HELOC?

 Cash out refinancings have some disadvantages you should take seriously:

-- You’re resetting your mortgage’s clock.
+- You’re resetting the clock on your mortgage balance.
 Suppose you’ve had your existing 30-year mortgage for 10 years.
 Get a 30-year cash out refinance and you’ll be paying down your home for 40 years: the 10 you’ve already done and the 30 on the new loan.
 If you can afford the payments, opt for a 15- or 20-year term.

 - You may pay more in the end.
 Even with a lower interest rate, borrowing (and paying interest) for so long is expensive.
 Your total cost of borrowing will likely be lower with a shorter home equity product.
 Unless, that is, you can afford the higher payments that come with a 10-year, 15-year or 20-year cash out refinance.